unix-bomber/Powershell/README.md

 ### References
 Pfts (powershell file transfer service) is an extension of the WinSCP FTP client.
 Versioning is available at https://github.com/unix-bomber/Powershell.git fts is heavily reliant on the PSService.ps1 JFLarvoire created.
-The most updated version of his code is at https://github.com/JFLarvoire/SysToolsLib/Powershell
+The most updated version of his code is at https://github.com/JFLarvoire/SysToolsLib/Powershell https://blogs.technet.microsoft.com/askperf/2014/08/11/wmi-high-memory-usage-by-wmi-service-or-wmiprvse-exe/ You may wish to increase the amount of WMI handlers.
+Too many WMI handlers open owing to McAfee or SCCM may crash the service

 ### Program Usage & Setup